segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/events.md

 * Click
 * Impression

 >Important!
 SegmentStream has 1 built-in event - Viewed Page.
-This event occurs when the ddmanager library is fully loaded.
+This event occurs when the SegmentStream library is fully loaded.

 ![](/img/events.1.png)